JackAdams/meteor-transactions/README.md

 	meteor add babrahams:undo-redo
 	```

-	If you add `babrahams:undo-redo`, this package (`babrahams:transactions`) will be automatically added as a dependency and the full API (detailed below) will be exposed.
+	If you add `babrahams:undo-redo`, this package (`babrahams:transactions`) will be automatically added as a dependency and the full API (detailed above) will be exposed.

 	You are therefore free to: